Matthew Stafford Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- In last week's outing against the Ravens, Stafford had 309 yards while completing 74.3% of his passes, while throwing two touchdowns with two interceptions.
+- Stafford put together a 309-yard performance against the Ravens last week, completing 74.3% of his passes and throwing for two touchdowns with two interceptions.

 Stafford's Los Angeles Teammates